A Mathematical Analysis of Hydra

 Hydra is capable of regeneration of cells throughout its entire body, however the regeneration in the basal disk region is one of the most important functions of the organism.
 This is because, as described in a paper on Hydra’s feedback inhibition, basal disk cells must be continuously regenerated to compensate for the cells lost during basal disk attachment (MacWilliams, Kafatos, & Bossert, 1970).
 There are cells lost due to the fact Hydra secretes secretory granules to attach itself to surfaces.
 We can be certain of this as there is always a footprint present on a surface after a Hydra detaches itself at the basal disk and substrate interface.
 Thus, the secreted granules are not recovered and recycled by the organism.
 Thus, there must be some negative feedback inhibition to not overproduce these cells.
 In some sense, the Hydra, or its body, must know how many basal disk cells are present, and produce them at a rate inversely proportional to the quantity already present.
 Though the Hydra definitely does not possess computing abilities which would allow it to understand any sort of complex mathematical equations, this group of researchers expects that the regeneration of basal disk cells can be somehow modelled mathematically.
 They have conducted tests to probe for greater insight on how the Hydra regulates this process.

 The researchers kept thousands of Hydrae in incubators and selected approximately 100 to test at a time.
 They hoped to understand the frequency of success and failures of regeneration of the basal disk.
 They would graft part of the Hydra’s peduncle, the region containing the basal disk, and separate it from the original Hydra.
 Then, they would match the removed fragment with a Hydra of similar size and graft the two segments of the Hydra together.
 The part cut off from the Hydra sometimes contained a basal disk, other times only a fragment of the disk, and sometimes no part of the disk at all, just other parts of the peduncle.
 Therefore, it would be important for some regeneration to take place for the Hydra to return to its usual state.
 Therefore, they observed the regeneration of the mish mash Hydrae.
 They found that the graft always regenerated a basal disk at its apical tip; however, the host would also sometimes regenerate a basal disk from the mid-peduncle that had not been removed.
 One basal disk regeneration was considered a success, whereas two basal disks being regenerated would be considered a failure.
 This is because the Hydra’s body in the wild usually regenerates with only one basal disk, and the creation of two would imply that the Hydra did not detect the presence of too many basal disk cells and its feedback inhibition did not successfully prevent the generation of a secondary disk.
-It would seem in this case, that there was no communication or signaling between the two regions regenerating the basal disks.
+It would seem in this case, that there was no or between the two regions regenerating the basal disks.
 Below is a table containing their results as a probability of success (Fig. 6).

 Fig. 6.
 Experimental probability of success as a function of incubation period and disk size (MacWilliams, Kafatos, & Bossert, 1970).